 Failing Hot Water Systems

-If your hot water heater is not operating as well as expected, verify that the temperature is set high enough.
-If you own a gas water heater, be sure the pilot light is still lit.
+If your hot water heater is not working as well as expected, verify that the temperature is set high enough.
+If you own a gas water heater, ensure the pilot light is still lit.
 If everything is set correctly and lit properly, call Midland Air Service Experts so we can send out a qualified plumber to evaluate what’s going on.
 To prevent this issue altogether, ensure you are scheduling yearly hot water heater maintenance and it’s ideal if you service it well before cooler temperatures arrive.
 Call 803-399-7208 to ensure you don’t get left with cold water this winter.